jpadgett314/jpadgett314.github.io/README.md

 Special attention was given to responsiveness and smoothness of automatic movements.
 This includes the scrolling that occurs when navigation links are clicked, highlighting of hovered-over elements, and the collapsing navbar.
 The site also has 4 subtly different layouts for different screen sizes.

 The following tutorials helped me along the way:
- - How to use Google Fonts (fairy out-of-date): https://www.freecodecamp.org/news/how-to-use-google-fonts-in-your-next-web-design-project-e1ad48f1adfa/
+ - How to use Google Fonts (fairly out-of-date): https://www.freecodecamp.org/news/how-to-use-google-fonts-in-your-next-web-design-project-e1ad48f1adfa/
  - How to get text on opposite sides of the same line: https://css-tricks.com/left-align-and-right-align-text-on-the-same-line/
  - How to add icons: https://www.w3schools.com/icons/
  - Styling with Font Awesome: https://fontawesome.com/docs/web/style/styling